kwoncy2020/load-tensorflow-model-on-cplusplus-with-opencv/README.md

 # load-tensorflow-model-on-cplusplus-with-opencv
 load tensorflow model saved from the way of saved_model on python to c++ with opencv

 for someone who look for a way to bring the model made by python-tensorflow to c++.
 Hopefully, this may help someone who spend tons of time for search the way of use tensorflow-c-api with 2d convolution model under the poor infomations on online.
-I tested this only on windows 10, c++14, visual studio 2022 in mfc project. if there something goes wrong, but still you can get some insights through my code. cheers!
+I tested this only on windows 10, c++14, visual studio 2022 in my mfc project. if there something goes wrong, but still you can get some insights through my code. cheers!

 this will use tensorflow-c-api and opencv on c++.